Zushi, Kanagawa: Economy

-Zushi is a popular beach resort, and has attracted many famous writers (e.g. Roka Tokutomi), media personalities (e.g. Yujiro Ishihara and Mino Monta), musicians and politicians (e.g. Shintaro Ishihara) as either a residence or location for a second home.
+Zushi is a beach resort, and has attracted writers (e.g. Roka Tokutomi), media personalities (e.g. Yujiro Ishihara and Mino Monta), musicians and politicians (e.g. Shintaro Ishihara) as either a residence or location for a second home.
 The city is largely a bedroom community for Tokyo and Yokohama.
 It is the home of Shonan Beach FM radio station (FM and internet radio).